Find Affordable College Courses

 Education Levels of Social Sciences Majors

-During the 2020-2021 academic year, 596 students earned their master's degree in social sciences.
+During the most recent year for which data is available, 1,618 people earned their master's degree in social sciences.
 This earns it the #142 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in social sciences at each degree level.